SAP Commissions and it’s possibilities

 Example of the process:

-- Sales rep makes the sale.
+- The sales rep makes the sale.

 - The transaction is entered into a CRM system (if you use SAP Commissions you probably use some sort of CRM as well).